IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Result: Allow.

-Teaching point: The choice of Bool vs BoolIfExists is non-trivial.
+Key takeaway: The choice of Bool vs BoolIfExists is non-trivial.
 Bool would not match if aws:MultiFactorAuthPresent is absent from the session context (e.g., when using long-term access keys), so a Deny guarded by plain Bool leaves an open door.
-The IfExists suffix changes the missing-key behavior: BoolIfExists returns true when the key is absent, so the Deny still fires on long-term-key sessions.
+The IfExists suffix changes the missing-key behavior: BoolIfExists treats the condition as matched (true) when the key is absent, so the Deny still fires on long-term-key sessions.
 AWS recommends "BoolIfExists": {"aws:MultiFactorAuthPresent": "false"} in Deny statements for MFA gating.

-Case 4 — IP Address Restriction YES
+Case 4 — IP Address Restriction

 Scenario: A bucket should be readable only from the corporate IP range.
 Requests from outside that range get Implicit Deny because the Allow's condition does not match.
 There is no Explicit Deny — the condition failure produces no match at all.